mobook/MO-book/development.md

 ## Media

-Video files need to be save in `_build/html/_static/media` where it can be referenced via the path `../_static/media/`
+Original versions of video files are maintained in the sub-directory `media` of the main project directory.
+For deployment, manually save a copy of the video file in `_build/html/_static/media` where it can be linked via the path `../_static/media/`.
+The reason for deploying a copy is to avoid any potential to overwrite or corrupt a media file in the process of rebuilding the static web pages.

 ## Building